Envoy-VC/just-roles/readme.md

 Just Roles is a project that provides on-chain verifiable roles based on the Lens Protocol followers.
 Users can create their own communities and set different roles for different thresholds, such as 0-100 followers.
 It utilizes the Phala Lens Oracle to obtain verifiable data from the API.
 Users can also add new roles upon contract deployment and edit existing roles.

+This project was made for **DevDAO x Phala Network Hackathon** and took inspiration from a well know role management platform [Guild.xyz](https://guild.xyz)

 ---

 ## Features ✨